 to the city to provide an awe-inspiring spiritual and intellectual experience.
 Evenings

 and weekends are free for your own exploration around Italy or enjoyment of campus

 amenities.
-You can also sign up for optional excursions to Subiaco or the Vatican Museum.
+You can also sign up for an optional excursion to Florence.

 “The spiritual, intellectual and social connections I made through the UD Neuhoff

 School of Ministry Rome Program will last a lifetime.
 My experiences nourish my faith